amitnhpc120776-hub/vidyaa-saarthi-ui/assets/graphics/MatrixReasoning/scoredTrialMatrixReasoning/upperPrimary/question1/correctoption.md

-Correct Option = figure 13
+Correct Option = figure a